There is a viral video on YouTube of a man pouring bottled water into the green belly contraption of a tank.

 While the process may sound simple, the truth is you lose a lot of energy through waste heat and other inefficiencies.
 This is the reason why you can never make a perpetual motion machine that produces free energy through a water splitter.
 Today’s electrolyzers are estimated to be 75% efficient at splitting water to create hydrogen and oxygen, which means a quarter of energy is released.

 Even after getting the hydrogen, the fuel cell energy left is about 60% efficient at turning it into usable energy, which means an additional 40% of the energy is lost.
-Theoretically, it’s possible to build water-powered vehicles through these two steps, but such contraption would require more energy, making it impractical.
+Theoretically, building water-powered vehicles through these two steps is possible, but such contraption would require more energy, making it impractical.

 Furthermore, burning hydrogen through this process takes more energy than a car owner can ever get back while burning in an engine.
 Energy can’t be destroyed, but it can be wasted in the form of heat.
 One can easily get this hydrogen through electrolysis, but it’s only 50-70% efficient.

 The water-powered car has been in people’s minds for decades, with people coming up with inventions that tend to be boringly unrealistic about their limitations.
 Usually, they use ill-defined methods that circumvent the laws of physics.
 Moreover, they let the car powered by water travel a long distance on small amounts of water.

 A good example is when a man claimed that subjecting salt water to a radiofrequency field would make it burn.
 Moreover, a company named Genesis World Energy obtained millions of investments to defy the laws of thermodynamics.
 It went on and on until the founder of Genesis World Energy, Patrick Kelly, was found guilty of fraud.
 He was then sentenced to five years in prison.